kdcgarber/5v-Power-supply-change/README.md

 ## Modifying the Model 1 computer
-Tim covers this in his doc providing some background and theory behind our changes
+Tim covers this in his document providing some background and theory behind our changes
 What we want to do is bypass the power regulation circuits on the motherboard.
 The trick is to channel the power around the active power regulation circuits (that create the heat in a stock Model 1).
 Also we do not want to remove the big transistors.